 What are the Types of Hernias?

-There are several types of hernias.
-Each hernia is classified based on the location of the hernia sac and its position in the body.
-Some common types of hernia are listed below.
+There are several types of hernias, each classified based on the location of the hernia sac and its position in the body.
+Diagnosing a hernia helps confirm its type.
+Some common types of hernias are listed below.

 Ventral hernias